 — allows the request of the digital meter’s removal after installation to be replaced with an analog meter incurring no fee, penalty or service charge;

 — the utility company must comply with a removal request within in 10 days if a consumer is afflicted with electromagnetic sensitivity or 30 days for any other reason.

-In addition to the committee members listed above, we must contact our own senators with the same message.
 You can find your senator and assembly member at these links.

 Some further background….